daft-engineers/project/README.md

 Matthew: Got alsa producing sound, and captured and wrapped it in a thread and make it call a user provided callback and it is now ready to review.
 Will have a look at message passing, and perhaps some devops.
 May investigate cpp 17 or 20.

 AOB: Message passing

+# 22/03/2023

+Mathew: Got the audio callback generator merged.
+Has done some work on the mixer, using templates.
+Currently working on testing, but strugling to get message passing working.
+Will continue working on that.

+James: Put together a prtotype for message passing.
+Will look at matthew's message passing thing and peraps doxygen.

+Angus: